 Allied forces halt (stopped) the Germans into France during the First Battle of the Marne.

 Germany began a naval blockade of Great Britain; Britain's blockade across the North Sea and the English Channel to cut the flow of war supplies, food, and fuel to Germany during World War I resulted in Germany retaliating by using its submarines to destroy neutral ships supplying the Allies.
-Also, unrestricted submarine warfare was first introduced in World War I this time.
+Also, this time, unrestricted submarine warfare was first introduced in World War I.

 Allied forces landed on the Gallipoli Peninsula of the Ottoman Empire.